 Here’s an example: Say you want to develop a meditation practice.

 - Identify how much time you’d like to spend, keeping in mind what is practical given your schedule, family and work commitments.
 Five minutes a day is a worthy goal if that is what you can commit to comfortably.
 Of course, you can always increase your time from there if it works for you.

-- Find a corner of your house or apartment where you can keep your meditation cushion or bench set up, so that it’s not a huge effort to set it up each day.
+- Find a corner of your house or apartment where you can keep your meditation cushion set up, so that it’s not a huge effort to set it up each day.

 - Set a consistent time of day.
 First thing in the morning works well for most people.
 Phone calls, emails, meals, errands, work and relationship commitments are more likely to come up later in the day.
 Once that happens, it’s easy to forget to practice.